uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Analysis and Visualization

-In this section, a set of plots, charts and visuals are presented to present some of the findings of the exploratory data analysis.
-Certain conditions that were identified as more significant are displayed in the graphs below.
+In this section, a set of plots, charts, and visuals were developed using a set of tools: Julia, Python, and Power BI, and are presented to display the findings and trends, product of the exploratory data analysis.
+The visualization include distributions of car crashes over time and for the identified variables discussed in this report.

 #### Bar Plot Crashes

+#### Bar Plot

 ![
+**Distribution of accidents over time.**
+From 2017 to 2019.
+](https://user-images.githubusercontent.com/112973190/198916592-12348b8d-af9f-47f6-8bad-c0deb7819bec.jpeg "over_time"){#fig:over-time}

+The first plot presented is a visual representation of the number of car crashes throughout time.
+This served as a foundational step for the later-developed visuals.
+Below, the data is subdivided by year, and then by month to better understand the number of car crashes through time.

+![
 **Bar Plot Historical Crashes.**
 Crash reports from 2017 in the state of Illinois, USA.
 ]( https://user-images.githubusercontent.com/112973190/198912087-2713cf8e-9bff-48d8-92c9-4eaa55ab5f13.png "crash_2017"){#fig:crash-2017}

 For 2017, the month with the most incidents is December (“12”), with 28032 car crashes (out of 295651 for that year), and the month with the least car crashes is February (“2”), with 20049 incidents that month.
 These findings can represent the effect of weather conditions as well, given that during the very first and the later years of the year, the amount of accidents increases.
-These months correspond to winter season, and englobes certain holidays where people might be very active and potentially more car crashes might happen.
+These months correspond to the winter season and englobes certain holidays where people might be very active and potentially more car crashes might happen.

 ![
 **Bar Plot Historical Crashes.**
 Crash reports from 2018 in the state of Illinois, USA.
 ]( https://user-images.githubusercontent.com/112973190/198912109-91307e17-fc48-4708-b7db-594f47e67e57.png "crash_2018"){#fig:crash-2018}

 Now, for 2018, different from the previous year, the month with the largest count of accidents is November (“11”), with 28743 recorded crashes (out of 304196).
 The month with the least amount of crashes is March (“3”), with 22200 crashes.
-For this year, just like for 2017, the months were peaks happen can be associated to the worse seasons for a driver.
+For this year, just like for 2017, the months where peaks happen can be associated with the worse seasons for a driver.

 ![
 **Bar Plot Historical Crashes.**
 Crash reports from 2019 in the state of Illinois, USA.
 ]( https://user-images.githubusercontent.com/112973190/198912124-1cba7a7a-5429-475b-9f49-93e684e18740.png "crash_2019"){#fig:crash-2019}

-For the year 2019, the month with most accidents is November (“11”), with 26964 recorded crashes (out of 283946), and the month with the least accidents is March (“3”), with 20569 incidents. in a similar way to years 2017 and 2018, the months with the highest count happen in the same season.
+For the year 2019, the month with the most accidents is November (“11”), with 26964 recorded crashes (out of 283946), and the month with the least accidents is March (“3”), with 20569 incidents. in a similar way to the years 2017 and 2018, the months with the highest count happen in the same season.

 #### Map